trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/section 11.md

 14. Unless the context otherwise requires, textile garments of different headings are to be classified in their own headings, even if put up in sets for retail sale.
 For the purposes of this note, the expression 'textile garments' means garments of heading [6101](/headings/6101) to [6114](/headings/6114) and heading [6201](/headings/6201) to [6211](/headings/6211).

-15. Subject to Note 1 to Section XI, textiles, garments and other textile articles, incorporating chemical, mechanical or electronic components for additional functionality, whether incorpo-rated as built-in components or within the fibre or fabric, are classified in their respective head-ings in Section XI provided that they retain the essential character of the goods of this Section.
+15. Subject to Note 1 to Section XI, textiles, garments and other textile articles, incorporating chemical, mechanical or electronic components for additional functionality, whether incorporated as built-in components or within the fibre or fabric, are classified in their respective headings in Section XI provided that they retain the essential character of the goods of this Section.

 ### Subheading notes